2025 South Dakota Motorcycle Permit Test 3

 Explanation

-15. A passenger on a motorcycle should:
+15. When riding on a slippery surface, you should:

 Explanation